 What is the intention of your new habits?

-Before you can begin to form new habits, you need to have an intention.
+Before you begin to form new habits, you need to know your intentions.
 What habit are you trying to create, why do you want it, and how will it benefit you?

 When you ask yourself these questions, you get a clear idea of what you want and why you want it.
 Knowing this will make it easier to form habits and stick with them.